Fragile X Syndrome (Amniotic Fluid)

 What is this test?

-This test checks a sample of your amniotic fluid to find out whether your fetus may
+This test checks a sample of your amniotic fluid to find out if your unborn baby may

 have fragile X syndrome, a rare genetic disorder.